mister-vinster/ml-movies/readme.md

 | secondary_value | extra metadata value |

-preload movie rating from letterbox by using `half` to `five` like [this](https://github.com/hedcet/boxoffice-server/blob/main/ml-movies.json)
+preload movie rating from letterbox by using `half` to `five` props like [this](https://github.com/hedcet/boxoffice-server/blob/main/ml-movies.json)

 this app will upload external `image_uri` & keep that mapping in `refs`